 Try sending out a "which test won" poll by email to generate interest and engagement with data-driven testing in the rest of your organization.

 Executive stakeholders help allocate time and resources for your optimization program.
 Share your progress with executive stakeholders once per quarter using your company's internal presentation format.

 What to share

 Review the company goals that guide your testing program and past experiment results.
 Use these signposts to frame your report.
 It is also a good idea to include the following information for executive stakeholders:

-Major tests are applied to your funnel and what you’ve learned.
+Major tests are applied to your funnel and what you have learned.

-Sharing the results of your tests with different stakeholders will help you spread the insights you've gained and communicate the ROI of your program.
+Sharing the results of your tests with different stakeholders will help you spread the insights you have gained and communicate the ROI of your program.
 Doing this well will help you build visibility at your company and evangelize a data-driven culture.